 Work experience

-Try to secure work experience in a laboratory or research setting as this will significantly improve your chances of finding full-time employment.
+Try to get work experience in a laboratory or research setting as this will significantly improve your chances of getting a job when you graduate.
 Although large companies tend to advertise formal opportunities, you'll need to make targeted speculative applications to small and medium-sized companies or research units to find out about opportunities.
 You can also get some experience through work shadowing or insight days and internships.

 An industrial placement year can be particularly useful and will help you develop your lab skills as well as a network of contacts.